joachimneumann/gmpcalculator-/README.md

 ### license ###

-The app uses libGmp.
+The app uses libGmp (https://gmplib.org/).
 The statically linked libraries can be found in the folder libGmp